Newport, Rhode Island: Culture

+Colonial era architecture

-The Newport Historic District—one of the city's three National Historic Landmark Districts—boasts one of the highest concentrations of colonial homes in the nation.
+The Newport Historic District — one of the city's three National Historic Landmark Districts — boasts one of the highest concentrations of colonial homes in the nation.
 Doris Duke, heir to the tobacco fortune of her father, James B. Duke, founded the Newport Restoration Foundation (NRF) in 1968, and for the next 25 years, until her death in 1993, saved much of Newport's colonial architectural heritage.
 Under Duke's leadership, the NRF restored more than 80 18th- and early 19th-century buildings in Newport and neighboring Middletown, Rhode Island, most of which are still owned by the Foundation.
-In addition to colonial architecture, the city is known for its many mansions—summer "cottages" built in varying styles copied from the royal palaces of Europe—mostly built between 1870 through 1915.

 The White Horse Tavern was built prior to 1673 and is one of the oldest taverns in the US.
 Newport is also home to the Touro Synagogue, one of the oldest Jewish houses of worship in the Western hemisphere.
 Newport also has the nation's oldest lending libraries, the Redwood Library and Athenaeum.

-The Save the Bay Exploration Center and Aquarium, located in the rotunda at Easton's Beach, welcomes 30,000 visitors and 3,500 students and teachers from across southern New England each year.
+Gilded Age mansions

+In addition to colonial architecture, the city is known for its many Gilded Age mansions — summer "cottages" built in varying styles copied from the royal palaces of Europe—mostly built between 1870 through 1915 by wealthy American families.
+Many of these mansions, including The Breakers (Vanderbilt family), Marble House (William Kissam Vanderbilt), Chateau-sur-Mer (William Shepard Wetmore), Rosecliff (Theresa Fair Oelrichs), and Rough Point (Doris Duke) are open to the public as museums.

+Music

+Newport is the hometown of The Cowsills, a pop group formed by the members of the Cowsill family, which had success in the late 1960s.
+The alternative rock band Throwing Muses was founded in Newport in the 1980s by step-sisters Kristin Hersh and Tanya Donelly.
+Belly, an alternative band formed by Donnelly in the 1990s, was also based in Newport.